Immunization Storage and Handling

-Cold chain refers to all of the materials, equipment, and procedures used to maintain vaccines in the required temperature range from the time of manufacture until administered.
-For most vaccines, the required temperature range is between +2oC and +8oC.
+Cold chain refers to all the materials, equipment, and procedures used to keep immunizations in the required temperature range from the time they are manufactured until administration.
+The required temperature range for most immunizations is between +2oC and +8oC.

-Maintaining cold chain is critical to vaccine integrity.
-Vaccines are sensitive biological substances and failure to adhere to cold chain requirements may reduce their potency, resulting in lack of protection against vaccine preventable diseases and/or increased local reactions after administration.
+Maintaining cold chain is critical to immunization integrity.
+Immunizations are sensitive biological substances and failure to adhere to cold chain requirements may reduce their potency, resulting in lack of protection against vaccine preventable diseases and/or increased local reactions after administration.
 This loss of potency is cumulative, permanent and irreversible.

-New Providers, Relocating, or Updating a Vaccine Refrigerator
+New Providers, Relocating, or Getting a New Immunization Refrigerator

-Are you a new healthcare provider, organization or agency considering administering publicly funded vaccines?
+Are you a new healthcare provider, organization or agency considering administering publicly funded immunizations?

-Are you relocating your practice and need to move your vaccine refrigerator?
+Are you relocating your practice and need to move your immunization refrigerator?

-Do you need to transfer vaccine from an existing vaccine refrigerator to a new one?
+Do you need to transfer immunizations from an existing vaccine immunization refrigerator to a new one?

-Read through this information and call the Health Unit (519-663-5317) to speak with a Public Health Nurse on the Vaccine Preventable Disease Team for support.
+Read through the information on this webpage and call the Health Unit (519-663-5317) to speak with a Public Health Nurse on the Vaccine Preventable Disease Team for support.

 Cold Chain Inspections

-Public health units in Ontario are required to perform annual inspections of all premises that store publicly funded vaccines.
+Public health units in Ontario are required to perform annual inspections of all premises that store publicly funded immunizations.

 What can you expect during your inspection?